mui/material-ui/docs/src/pages/getting-started/faq/faq.md

 ## When should I use inline-style vs CSS?

-As a rule of thumb, only use inline-style for dynamic style properties.
+As a rule of thumb, only use inline-styles for dynamic style properties.
 The CSS alternative provides more advantages, such as:

 - auto-prefixing